DefianceDigital/uBAD/README.md

 # uBAD - universal Boot Authentication Device
+example description

 ## Configuration Tool
 The recommended configuration tool for both Windows and Linux is Putty.
-For Windows, you can download it here.
+For Windows, you can download it [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 For Linux, you can install it with 'sudo apt install putty'.
   - ### Finding the Device
     - <ins>**Using Windows:**</ins>
 	  - Plug in device